Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 What follows is a list of the main features incorporated into the website, and a short list of upgrades which could be applied once my knowledge of other technologies like JavaScript has increased.

 ### **Existing Features**
-- This is an interactive website comp[rising three pages linked by simple interactive navigation elements; Landing | Map | Contact.
+- This is an interactive website comprising three pages linked by simple interactive navigation elements; Landing | Map | Contact.
    - The landing page exists to simply show an enticing image and to direct the user to "Start Exploring".
    - The MAP page contains the bulk of the content which is revealed through the interactive button elements.
-     - Information pane which displays images and information about each lovation on the map
+     - Information pane which displays images and information about each location on the map
      - Interactive "About" and "Weather" links which display the respective information.
      - **Weather data is provided by WeatherOnline.co.uk and is accessed via a REST API provided by Rapid API**.
      -